saikiranmutyala/my-projects/README.md

 # my-projects
-This repositories contains the projects that i worked on
+This repositorie contains the projects that i worked on